netlify/next-on-netlify/README.md

 From now on, whenever you want to preview your application locally, just run:

+1. `npx next-on-netlify`: This ensures assets are in working order before starting the dev server
 1. `netlify dev`: This will emulate Netlify on your computer and let you preview your app on `http://localhost:8888`.

 *Note:*